pkp/pkp-docs/learning-ojs/en/settings-website.md

 - **Forms**: This will enable all selected languages to be available when filling in online forms.
 This will allow metadata to be added in selected languages in the Publication tab.

 - **Submission**: If you want authors to be able to make submissions in other languages, select them here.
 This will allow authors to add metadata in selected languages when uploading their submission.

+Additional languages can be installed on your site by an Administrator – see [Chapter 4](./site-administration) for details.

 If enabling multiple languages to appear in the UI, make sure that in Website Settings > Appearance > Sidebar Management the Language Toggle Block is selected to make that feature available to users.